vitalets/playwright-bdd/docs/writing-features/special-tags.md

     Scenario: Check title
         Given I open url "https://playwright.dev"
 ```
-If defined on a feature level, it sets timeout for **each scenario** inside, not for the feature itself.
+If defined on a feature level, it sets the timeout for **each scenario** inside, not for the feature itself.
 See [`test.describe.configure`](https://playwright.dev/docs/api/class-test#test-describe-configure) for details.
 Example:
 ```gherkin
 @timeout:5000
 Feature: Playwright site